RevenueProtect compares a transaction to the standard risk rules that you define, and increases the risk score if a transaction breaks these rules.

 Log in to your Customer Area to see the available consistency rules.
 Here are some examples:

-Rule Triggers when Description
+Rule | Triggers when | Description |

-Billing address does not match cardholder address (AVS) There is a (partial) mismatch in address details.
-Address Verification System (AVS) is a security feature that compares the billing address that the shopper entered with the cardholder address on file at the issuer.
+Billing address does not match cardholder address (AVS) | There is a (partial) mismatch in address details. | Address Verification System (AVS) is a security feature that compares the billing address that the shopper entered with the cardholder address on file at the issuer. |

-Card Verification Code (CVC2/CVV2/CID) does not match The Card Verification Code is provided but it does not match, is not provided, or the issuer can't perform the check.
-This check verifies if the Card Verification Code (CVC2/CVV2/CID) matches, and triggers only after an authorization by the issuing bank.
+Card Verification Code (CVC2/CVV2/CID) does not match | The Card Verification Code is provided but it does not match, is not provided, or the issuer cannot perform the check. | This check verifies if the Card Verification Code (CVC2/CVV2/CID) matches, and triggers only after an authorization by the issuing bank.
+You can configure this check to trigger for either of the following two issuer responses:

-This check does not trigger for recurring transactions because the check is done only on the initial transaction.
+This check does not trigger for recurring transactions because the check is done only on the initial transaction. |

-Liability shift status A liability shift has or has not occurred with the transaction.
+Liability shift status | A liability shift has or has not occurred with the transaction.
+This rule has significant configuration implications. |

 A liability shift occurs when the liability of chargebacks passes from you to the issuing bank.
 This happens when the transaction has been verified through 3D Secure.
 You can configure the rule to trigger for 3D Secure transactions only, or for all ecommerce credit card transactions.
+You can determine on which transactions to apply liability shift: all ecommerce credit card transactions, 3D Secure transactions, or 3D Secure transactions without technical errors.
+Based on your settings, the rule checks if the liability shift took place.
+If it didn't, the risk score is increased.
+If it did, the risk score is decreased by the value you configured. |

 ShopperDNA rules